 The main advantage of enrolling your children into a French school is that they will become integrated into French society and become fluent in French much faster than they would at an international school.
 The younger the child is, the easier.

 If you have children under the age of 11 years old, you will be interested in reading this article until the end as I will explain in detail the Pre-school and primary public school in France: how it is organised and the enrolment process.

 State-school teaches and follows the values of the French Republic.
 They may differ from other countries, as French secular law is deeply set in the French culture.

 All children are admitted and respected regardless of their origins, their religion, their nationality, their family status, their sex or any handicap they may have.
 Boys and girls are taught together.
-State-schools are non-religious and no adult or child is allowed to show and express their personal religious belief or political opinion at school.
+State schools are non-religious.

 Preschool/nursery (école maternelle)